MachuMachu/N-Queens/README.md

 # N-Queens
 N-Queen solver written in C.<br>
-Uses backtracking to solve the the N-queens problem.
+Uses backtracking to solve the the N-queens problem.<br>
+Compile and run in TurboC.